Product quiz mistakes ranked by industry data

 Run through these twelve questions against your own quiz.
 Each “no” is a mistake quietly costing you conversion:

-• Does my opening question speak to the customer's problem (not the brand's product line)?
+- ☐Does my opening question speak to the customer's problem (not the brand's product line)?

-• Does my results page show 1-3 products on a single page (not 5-11+ pages)?
+- ☐Does my results page show a routine/bundle of 3-5 products on a single page (not 1 lone product, and not 11+ pages of options)?

-• Are my answer choices in plain language, 3-6 options per question?
+- ☐Are my answer choices in plain language, 3-6 options per question?

-• Do my picture questions actually require visual identification (vs cosmetic image use)?
+- ☐Do my picture questions actually require visual identification (vs cosmetic image use)?

-• Have I tested all five most-common answer combinations end-to-end on mobile?
+- ☐Have I tested all five most-common answer combinations end-to-end on mobile?

-• Does my quiz inherit my theme's typography, colours and button styles?
+- ☐Does my quiz inherit my theme's typography, colours and button styles?

-• Is the quiz a primary CTA on my homepage hero and in my main navigation?
+- ☐Is the quiz a primary CTA on my homepage hero and in my main navigation?

-• Are my results-page CTA buttons action-and-outcome verbs ("Shop now", "Claim my discount") rather than generic "Continue" or "Submit"?
+- ☐Are my results-page CTA buttons action-and-outcome verbs ("Shop now", "Claim my discount") rather than generic "Continue" or "Submit"?

-• Does the quiz trigger a personalised follow-up email referencing the customer's stated answers?
+- ☐Does the quiz trigger a personalised follow-up email referencing the customer's stated answers?

-• Do I offer a discount on the results page (or in the follow-up email) to remove the last barrier?
+- ☐Do I offer a discount on the results page (or in the follow-up email) to remove the last barrier?

 Where the fixes compound

-Creating an effective quiz isn’t a single design decision.
+Creating an effective product recommendation quiz isn’t a single design decision.
 It’s a stack of small choices that each contribute to (or detract from) the conversion rate, the AOV and the email RPR downstream.
 The fixes above are ordered roughly by leverage: content mistakes hurt the most because they break the consultation contract before the quiz even gets to a results page; technical mistakes are easier to catch but easy to miss; marketing mistakes leave a working quiz invisible.

 If you only have time to fix one thing this week: open the quiz on mobile, take it as a customer, and write down every moment of friction or confusion.
 Most quiz problems are visible inside that 60-second exercise.